khusbu-bhushal/WarehouseManagementJavaProject/README.md

   git clone https://github.com/khusbu-bhushal/WarehouseManagementJavaProject/tree/main

 - Open the project in any Java-supported IDE (IntelliJ, Eclipse, VS Code with Java extensions).
+- Compile all the files using javac *.java

-- Run WarehouseContext.java or GUIStyle.java to launch the system.
+- Now, run WarehouseContext.java to run the program.
 If running outside an IDE, ensure Java 8+ is installed.